Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 By adopting the ‘little but often’ approach and following basic yoga routines such as 10 minute morning yoga sequences, your joints will be more supple, your energy levels will be higher, and you will enjoy less stress, better sleep, more flexibility, and will see other tremendous improvements in your menopause symptoms too.

-Some yoga sceptics believe short sequences don’t benefit our body in the same way as a traditional ‘full-on’ longer classbut menopause struggles can be tough, so isn’t it better to find a solution that takes less time, one that you can fit into your life, and one that will actually help your symptoms?
-Of course.
+Some yoga sceptics believe short sequences don’t benefit our body in the same way as a longer classbut menopause struggles can be tough, so isn’t it better to find a solution that takes less time, one that can fit into your life, and one that will actually help your symptoms?

 1. Not listening to Your Body: